longlodw/jobmatch/README.md

 # JobMatch MVP

 This repository contains an MVP implementation of a job application assistant.
-It focuses on a single Go backend with server‑rendered HTML (HTMX fragments) to help users browse jobs, manage notes and statuses, upload resume document references, and configure basic settings.
+It focuses on a single Go backend with server‑rendered HTML (HTMX fragments) to help users browse jobs.

 ## Implemented Features